scriptotek/scriptotek.github.io/_posts/2016-02-02-alma-scan-in-api.md

 item_api = base_url + '/bibs/{mms_id}/holdings/{holding_id}/items/{item_id}'
 ```

-Whenever we need to send some headers with every request, it's quite handy
+Whenever you need to send some headers with every request, it's quite handy
 to create a `Session` object and specify them there.
-In our case, we will
+In our case, we'll need
-always need to send the API key and request JSON as the response format,
+a header for the API key and a header to indicate the we want JSON as
-so we add that to our session:
+response format, so we add that to our session:

 ```python
 session = Session()